Jeffawe/Jot/README.md

 > ⚠️ **WARNING: Heavy Development**
 > jot is currently in active development and not ready for production use.
 Features are incomplete, APIs will change, and bugs are expected.
 Use at your own risk.

 **jot** is a fully local, privacy-first AI assistant that remembers your clipboard history and terminal commands.
-Ask questions in natural language and get instant answers—no scrolling, no searching, just results.
+Ask questions in natural language and get instant answers, no scrolling, no searching, just results.